jonsag/piSchoolBell/README.md

 * Soldering material

 ### The build

-Assemble all the parts according to the files and images in the 'Documents' folder.
+Assemble all the parts according to the KiCad files.

 ### Install and configure OS